ZG4RBU/Archiver/README.md

 - The HTML output is saved in the `yt_html_export` folder.
 - When moving the HTML file outside the folder, make sure to also copy the `css` file and `assets` folder.

+## To-Do List
+- [ ] Implement support for downloading content from Instagram and TikTok
+- [ ] Enhance user interface for a more intuitive and user-friendly experience.
+- [ ] Explore the possibility of adding support for additional video platforms.
+- [ ] Enhance the writing and documentation for improved clarity.

 ## Credits
-thanks @virag-ky for [this](https://github.com/virag-ky/Youtube-Clone) awesome html/css
+big thanks to @virag-ky for [this](https://github.com/virag-ky/Youtube-Clone) awesome html/css

 For help contact @`zg4rbu#8684` (Discord)